Get E-Book

 -> bind()

--> listen()net.createServer() creates JavaScript state and stores the connection listener.
-The lower socket does not need to exist yet.
-When listen() runs, Node validates the options object, resolves the host path as needed, and enters the native networking path. libuv creates the TCP handle and asks the OS for a socket in the chosen family.
+net.createServer() creates JavaScript state and stores the connection listener.
+The OS socket does not need to exist yet.
+When listen() runs, Node validates the options object, resolves the host path as needed, and enters the native networking path. libuv creates the TCP handle and asks the OS for a socket in the chosen address family.

-listen() changes the bound TCP socket into a listening socket.
-That transition creates or configures the kernel state used for incoming handshakes and completed-connection queueing.
+listen() turns the bound TCP socket into a listening socket.
+That operation creates or configures the kernel state used for incoming handshakes and completed-connection queueing.
 The backlog argument lands here.
-The socket can now receive incoming SYN packets for that local endpoint.
+After that, the socket can receive incoming SYN packets for the local endpoint.

-Only after the OS accepts the listen transition does Node emit 'listening'.
+Only after the OS accepts the listen operation does Node emit "listening" -

 server.on('listening', () => {